helenclx/helenchong.dev/src/slashes/headerlinks/about.md

 ## Contact

-Information for how to contact me can be found on this website's [contact page](contact.njk).
+Information for how to get in touch with me can be found on this website's [contact page](contact.njk).

 ## Tip Jar